oltaco/WisCore_RAK4631_Bootloader/README.md

 ## Installation

 There are two options to install the bootloader, the easiest way is with UF2 mode.
-Installing the bootloader this way will keep your app firmware intact.
+Installing the bootloader this way will keep your app firmware intact, along with your settings. (eg. pubkey, radio settings, etc)

 ### Flashing with UF2 file.
 1. Boot the RAK into UF2 mode by double pressing the reset button.